Australian Jews: Melbourne

-Notable Writers academics, and journalists, such as Arnold Zable, Elliot Perlman, Mark Baker, John Safran, broadcasters, such as Raphael Epstein, Jon Faine, Ramona Koval, and Libby Gorr have been prominent in old media and are now joined by a younger generation increasingly making its voice heard through new media, such as comedians who use YouTube, Michael Shafar and Justine Sless.
+Notable Writers academics, and journalists, such as Arnold Zable, Elliot Perlman, Mark Baker, John Safran; broadcasters, such as Raphael Epstein, Jon Faine, Ramona Koval, and Libby Gorr have been prominent in old media and are now joined by a younger generation increasingly making its voice heard through new media, such as comedian YouTubers Michael Shafar and Justine Sless.

 Sydney

-Sydney’s Jewish community is considered one of the most thriving and dynamic in the diaspora.
+Sydney has a thriving and dynamic Jewish diaspora community.
 There are an estimated 50,000 Jews in New South Wales out of an Australian Jewish population of 120,000.